hrgp-dev/Tourismshop/tourism-shop/README.md

 ## Breif summary of the Project

 Prime-Odyssey is an e-commerce application to buy and sell travel and tourism packages in all over the world.
-Users can Signup and sell their tour package buy uploading them, buyers can browse throught the products and buy them using paypal checkout option
+Users can Signup and sell their tour package buy uploading them, buyers can browse  the products and buy them using paypal checkout option

 ## Contents of the folder **mazesolver?**